Convicted spy Rod Ramsay as a potential Gardner heist suspect

 Just how enigmatic the friendship between the Gardner Mueum's head of security, Amore,

-and Connor, whom Amore described in 2013 as a "charlatan" and a "huckster."may be is a question for the Gardner Museum’s trustees to decide.
+and Connor, whom Amore described in 2013 as a "charlatan" and a "huckster." is a question for the Gardner Museum’s trustees to decide.

 In 2014 Amore said of Connor: "He is one of these guys who committed every type of crime you can imagine.
 Make a list.
 Brainstorm on crimes.
 He can check off every box.
 You name it. he's done it,